 Debut Feature Film From Co-Directors Heidi Philipsen-Meissner and Jon Russell Cring

-Screening Held October 24th Followed by Q&A with Filmmakers and Lead Cast
+NYC Screening Held March 22nd Followed by Q&A with Filmmakers

-Film critics and members of the press are invited to screen the film, DARCY.
+Film critics and members of the press are invited to the screening of DARCY on Thursday, March 24 at 8:00pm at the Cinema Village theater located at 22 E. 12 St, New York City.
 Co-directors and cast are available for interviews; please contact MSophia PR for further information.

 The official website for DARCY is at www.DarcyMovie.com.

 Follow along on social media: TW @DarcyMovie; FB @DarcyMovie; IG @DarcyMovie

 Behind-the-scenes short videos available on @DarcyMovie YouTube channel: DarcyMovie

 Darcy – Synopsis:

 Darcy is an idealistic fifteen-year-old, living on the edge of town in her family's motel where the justice system dumps its trash.
 The prostitutes, the addicts, the malcontents inside each room have their own stories and secrets and her fate is interwoven with theirs.
 When an alluring stranger enters her world, Darcy finds herself with a choice to make: Remain in the world she knows, or move forward into an unknown future.